Why Adalo Works for Building QR Scanning Apps

 - Bootstrapped

-One standout feature of Adalo is its single-codebase architecture.
+One standout feature is the single-codebase architecture.
 You can build your app once and deploy it across the web, iOS, and Android without juggling multiple codebases.
 Any updates you make are instantly reflected across all platforms, saving time and effort.

-Adalo is also designed for production-ready deployment.
-From a single build, you can publish your app as a Progressive Web App (PWA) builders and as native apps on the iOS and Android app stores, ensuring your app is accessible wherever your users are.
+From a single build, you can publish your app as a Progressive Web App (PWA) and as native apps on the iOS and Android app stores, ensuring your app is accessible wherever your users are.

 How do I test the QR scanning feature on different devices?